sastaachar/vscode-demo/README.md

 The extension in this repo is just a demo to check the vscode's access to user meadia devices.

-Extensions can gain access to user's media through the mediaDevice api.
+Extensions can gain access to user's media through the mediaDevice api from an extension's webview.

 To run this extension on your local machine :